Sogolsa/Olist_e-commerce_SQL_query/README.md

 - Business-oriented data exploration

 ## Next Steps / Visualization
-The cleaned and aggregated dataset was used to create a Tableau dashboard, showing:
+The cleaned and aggregated dataset was used to create a Tableau Businesss Performance dashboard, showing:

-- Monthly revenue trends across different years
+A comparative revenue analysis between 2017 and 2018, alongside a breakdown of product category performance.
+The insights were derived from SQL queries executed on the sales dataset, focusing on monthly trends and category-level contributions.

+##  Revenue Trends: 2017 vs 2018

+The line graph illustrates monthly revenue fluctuations across both years.
+Key observations:

+- **2017 maintained consistent revenue** from January to August, peaking in March and April.
+- **2018 showed rapid growth**, starting lower but surpassing 2017 by October.
+- **September 2017 had a data anomaly** (only 166 in revenue), possibly due to missing or corrupted entries.
+- **October and November 2018** saw the highest revenue spikes, indicating strong Q4 performance.

+## Top Product Categories by Revenue

+The bar chart ranks product categories based on total revenue.
+Highlights include:

-- Top-performing product categories by revenue
+- **bed-bath-table**: Highest overall revenue contributor.

-This provides an interactive way to explore the results and derive business insights.
+- **health-beauty** and **furniture-decor**: Strong performers with consistent sales.
+- Categories like **watches-gifts**, **auto**, and **cool-stuff** also showed notable traction.